mwielgoszewski/www.tssci-security.com/archives/2008/03/24/security-in-the-sdlc-is-not-just-code-review.rst

 In this four-step process, Sachin lists how to "get more bang from your code review bucks":

-#. *Do rapid risk assessments to determine which �€˜money�€™ application
+#. *Do rapid risk assessments to determine which 'money' application
    should be code reviewed (**Choose the right apps**)*
 #. *Use tools / processes that easily finds the meat balls (vulnerable
    code classes) in your thousands or millions of lines of code